alex-hhh/PiFitSync/readme.md

     mkdir ~/Dropbox

-Edit `/etc/samba/smb.conf` to enable user shares with password authenticated users, add the following to the end.
+Edit `/etc/samba/smb.conf` to enable user shares with password authenticated users, add the following to the `[Global]` section:

+    unix extensions = no
+    follow symlinks = yes
+    wide links = no
+    log level = 3

+Also add the following to the end of the same file (`/etc/samba/smb.conf`):

     [FitFiles]
             comment=FIT files downloaded from devices
             valid users = pi
             read only = yes
             browseable = yes
+            follow symlinks = yes
             path=/home/pi/FitSync

     [PiDropbox]